 Twelve years in the making, One Big Home follows one carpenter’s journey to understand the trend toward giant houses.
 When he feels complicit in wrecking the place he calls home, he takes off his tool belt and picks up a camera.
 Bumping up against angry homeowners and builders who look the other way, he works with his community and attempts to pass a new bylaw to limit house size.

-“Intelligent and thoughtful throughout, ONE BIG HOME starts out with bias and ends up with one of the fairest assessments of a complex cultural issue seen on our screens in recent years."
+“Intelligent and thoughtful throughout, One Big Home starts out with bias and ends up with one of the fairest assessments of a complex cultural issue seen on our screens in recent years.”

--Jennie Kermode, Eye for Film
+— Jennie Kermode, Eye for Film

-Mega-MansionS: POINTS OF VIEW
+MEGA-MANSIONS: POINTS OF VIEW

 While making One Big Home, filmmaker Thomas Bena interviewed many people with different perspectives on mega-mansions and limiting house size.
-The film presents their various points of view and their conflicting ideas on what makes a house a home.
+The film presents their various points of view and their conflicting ideas about what makes a house a home.

-"Conspicuous consumption is an old old story.
+"Conspicuous consumption is an old, old story.
 It's a free country.
 Why does it offend you?"

 – Mike Wallace, journalist